Screen Shots for IceChat, Old versions and New. Click on images for Larger size pictures.

 During the development of IceChat 6, patches were still being put out for IceChat 5, the last update being in January 2005, with version 5.50.
 I then thought long and hard what I wanted to do with the project.
 Was I going to stop developing it completely, just maintain version 5 with any new patches it may have needed, or start on Version 7?
 In March 2005 I finally decided to start work on IceChat 7.
 It would be based on IceChat 5, but nearly a complete re-design of the User Interface.
 I wanted to remove the old skins, and make it more theme based, and just clean up the interface to make it a lot less cluttered and easier on the eyes, and easier for people to use the program.
 A lot of thought had been put into it, and in June 2005 the first Alpha version of IceChat 7 was made available to the public.
 IceChat 7 would not be open source, as it was not based on Version 6 at all, but did take a lot of the design concepts from it.

 Version 7 is finally becoming the client that I visioned IceChat would be 5 years ago.
 It will have mirc style scripting, along with VB Scripting, Multi-Language support, and a very easy to use, and un-cluttered User Interface.
 But the same basic layout, started out with VClient 1.x back in July 2001 are still in its core design, of a Favorite Server List, a single Nicklist, and single input box.

 The Full Release of IceChat 7 came on September 30, 2006.
-The latest build, v7.70, was released October 31, 2010.
+The latest build, v7.80, was released December 13, 2014, with Windows 8 support.
 It is no longer being worked on, as development now is being focused on IceChat 9.
 IceChat 8 was started on the IceChat 7 codebase, but development was stopped, in favor of IceChat 9.